carpentries-lab/metagenomics-analysis/_episodes/10-OtherResources.md

 The lesson template comes with several utilities to simplify lesson development and maintenance.
 ## How our results compare with the original research
+## How can we improve the data analisis
 ## Checking
 - [Data Carpentry in 16S Metagenomics](https://datacarpentry.org/blog/2017/11/16s-dc)
 - [Phyloseq Análisis de diversidad](http://www.castrolab.org/isme/biodiversity/biodiversity.html)